antoineeripret/gsc_wrapper/README-METHODS.md

 Note that the `Query-BQ` object has a `table_to_use` attribute.
 This attribute is defined based on the dimensions that you use in your `filter()` calls.
 If all of them are included in the `searchdata_site_impression`, this table will be used.
 Otherise, `searchdata_url_impression`.

 - This is essential to improve costs.
-The `searchdata_url_impression` is usually smaller.
+The `searchdata_site_impression` is usually smaller.
 Querying it will therefore be cheaper.
 - In some cases, the `searchdata_url_impression` need to be used anyway and it is therefore hard-coded in the logic.